genderkit/genderkit/_articles/electrolysis.md

 The NHS will normally fund genital hair removal before [vaginoplasty]({% link _articles/vaginoplasty.md %}) surgery or hair removal for donor skin sites for [phalloplasty]({% link _articles/phalloplasty.md %}) or [metoidioplasty]({% link _articles/metoidioplasty.md %}) surgery if urethroplasty is to be performed.

+### Where can I learn more?

+There is a helpful page that answers common questions about electrolysis on [the British Institute and Association of Electrolysis website](https://www.electrolysis.co.uk/faq).

 ### References

 {% bibliography --cited %}